Additional information will be posted here.

 THE MISSION of 4-H Camp Bristol Hills is to provide youth with a unique, fun outdoor experience under the guidance of positive role models, emphasizing positive social interaction, environmental awareness and skill building.
-Here is where you'll find all the details on our Day and Resident Camps at 4-H Camp Bristol Hills!
-While we await official guidance from the NYS Department of Health, we are moving forward with planning a safe, fun, and exciting Summer Camp experience for our campers, families, and staff this summer.
-For all the latest updates, visit our Coronavirus and 4-H Camp page.

 The Cornell Cooperative Extension system enables people to improve their lives and communities through partnerships that put experience and research knowledge to work.
 Cornell Cooperative Extension is an employer and educator recognized for valuing AA/EEO, Protected Veterans, and Individuals with Disabilities and provides equal program and employment opportunities.
-Please contact the 4-H Camp Bristol Hills office at (585)394-3977 ext 435 if your child has any special needs.
+Please contact the 4-H Camp Bristol Hills office at (585)394-3977 ext 407 if your child has any special needs.

 Looking to WORK at 4-H Camp?
 Check out our job postings here.